syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 Dim document As New WordDocument("Bookmarks.docx", FormatType.Docx)

-'Create the bookmark navigator instance to access the bookmark
+'Creates the bookmark navigator instance to access the bookmark

 Dim bookmarkNavigator As New BookmarksNavigator(document)

-'Move the virtual cursor to the before the end location of the bookmark "Northwind"
+'Moves the virtual cursor to the location before the end of the bookmark "Northwind"

 bookmarkNavigator.MoveToBookmark("Northwind")

-'Delete bookmark content without deleting the format in the target document.
+'Deletes bookmark content without deleting the format in the target document.

 bookmarkNavigator.DeleteBookmarkContent(False)